automatic-ripping-machine/automatic-ripping-machine/README.md

 ## Troubleshooting

 When a disc is inserted, udev rules should initiate a service that will launch ARM.
 Here are some basic troubleshooting steps:
-- Check that the service ran and look for errors
-  - `journalctl -u arm@*.service`
-    - If nothing comes back it means the service is not even being started.
-Make sure the udev rule above was successfully linked.
-    - If you see an error that says "WARNING: device write-protected, mounted read-only." you can ignore it.
-    - Any other errors are probably an issue.
-These are most likely permissions errors that keep ARM from creating logs or directories.
 - Check ARM log files
   - The default location is /home/arm/logs/ (unless this is changed in your arm.yaml file) and is named after the dvd.
 These are very verbose.
 You can filter them a little by piping the log through grep.
 Something like
   ```